saucecontrol/Blake2Fast/readme.md

 ### All-at-Once Hashing

-The simplest and lightest-weight way to calculate a hash is the all-at-once `ComputeHash` method.
+The simplest way to calculate a hash is the all-at-once `ComputeHash` method.

 ```C#
 var hash = Blake2b.ComputeHash(data);